Concrete recycling: Soil amendment and stabilization

 Improper disposal and treatment of concrete waste negatively affect soil, but proper treatment and recycling processes can be used to amend and stabilize soil.
 In general, alkali-activated mixtures improve and stabilize soil through cation exchange, hydration reactions, and enhanced pozzolanic reactions.
 Ca^{2+} ions in an alkali-activated mixture exchanges with other metal ions, decreasing electric double layers and increasing flocculation, making soil more granular and friable.
-Alkali-activated mixtures improve soil by sorbing the water in the soil through hydration reactions, which decreases the water content in the soil and improves soft soil with a high moisture content.
+Alkali-activated mixtures improve soil by absorbing the water in the soil through hydration reactions, which decreases the water content in the soil and improves soft soil with a high moisture content.
 Finally, the dissociation of calcium oxide in water in the soil increases electrolyte concentrations and pH, and hence SiO_{2} and Al_{2}O_{3} dissolve more readily and promotes pozzolanic reactions.
 Materials such as portland cement, fly ash, and lime are already used extensively to amend and stabilize soil, so the same concept can be extended to concrete waste, which is itself an alkali-activated mixture.
-In general, studies have shown that the cementitious material of concrete waste that is added to weak soil causes hydration reactions that increase the soil pH, amount of Ca^{2+}, and amount of free Ca(OH)_{2} that could react with SiO_{2} and Al_{2}O_{3} through pozzolanic reactions that improve soil.
+In general, studies have shown that the cementitious material of concrete waste that is added to weak soil causes hydration reactions that increase the soil pH, amount of Ca^{2+}, and amount of free Ca(OH)_{2} that could react with SiO_{2} and Al_{2}O_{3} through pozzolanic reactions that can improve soil.